 No, in most cases, the funding does not rollover to the next period if you have not used it.
 However your plan will be reviewed every 12 months and new funding will be allocated.

 Can I manage my own funds?

-Of course you can.
-You will need to have a separate bank account to keep the NDIS funds and keep all your records.
+Yes.
+You will need to have a separate bank account to keep the NDIS funds in and keep all your records.
 The NDIA also states that you must be responsible for: